mims-harvard/nimfa/docs/source/index.rst

 Acknowledgement
 ###############

-The MF - Matrix Factorization Techniques for Data Mining library is part of the Google Summer of Code 2011 program under supervision of the `Orange`_ organization and mentor `Prof. Blaz Zupan, PhD`_.
+The nimfa - A Python Library for Nonnegative Matrix Factorization Techniques is part of the Google Summer of Code 2011 program under supervision of the `Orange`_ organization and mentor `Prof. Blaz Zupan, PhD`_.

 .. _Prof.
 Blaz Zupan, PhD: http://www.biolab.si/en/blaz/